-If you want to create an online yoga course that is truly transformative, you should charge a premium price and know that those students who want the transformation that your course promises, will buy.
+If you want to create a profitable online yoga course that is truly transformative, you should charge a premium price and know that those students who want the transformation that your course promises, will buy.

-Myth 7: It will take too much time to create my course
+Myth 7: It will take too much time to create my profitable online yoga course

 We all have the same 24 hours in each day.
 You, me, all of the other yoga teachers successfully creating and selling online yoga courses and all of the other course creators in every non-yoga niche out there.